 Obesity, smoking, alcohol, etc.; make you susceptible to health ailments and there is a high probability of your

-organs, like heart, brain, etc.; to get injured.
+organs, like the heart, brain, etc.; causing injury.
 It also increases the chances of filing a claim.
-In this situation, whatever the extra premium you would have to pay, it will be called medical loading or simply loading.
+In this situation, whatever the extra premium you would have to pay, it would be medical loading or simply loading.

 In many cases, the increase in the premium rates makes it tough for many policyholders to continue with their critical illness insurance policy.
 To ensure that you don’t get such a rude shock at the time of policy renewal, have a clear understanding of loading.
-You can also ask your broker about loading before you purchase a critical illness insurance.
-Further, you should choose that insurer who offers fixed or zero loading charges.
+You can also ask your broker about loading before you purchase critical illness insurance.
+Further, you should choose an insurer that offers fixed or zero loading charges.

-It is necessary to note that loading policy differs from one insurer to the another.
+It is necessary to note that the loading policy differs from one insurer to another.
 It is because every insurance company has its own underwriting guidelines.
-Another important thing to note here is that it is possible to review loading clause as per the change in a person’s situation.
-For instance, if a loading is applied to a candidate because of high blood pressure, the insurance company can revise the premium rates if the individual brings blood pressure at an optimum level.
+Another important thing to note here is that it is possible to review the loading clause as per the change in a person’s situation.
+For instance, if applied loading to a candidate because of high blood pressure, the insurance company can revise the premium rates if the individual brings blood pressure to an optimum level.

 Neeraj suffered a cardiac arrest last year and had to undergo an emergency bypass surgery.
-Fortunately, the surgery was successful, and he was discharged after 20 days.
+Fortunately, the surgery was successful, discharged after 20 days.
 Thankfully, Suraj had purchased a critical illness insurance policy for himself.
-As soon as he was hospitalized due to heart attack, his family informed the critical illness insurance company who paid a lump-sum amount to deal with the medical expenses.
+As soon as he was hospitalized due to a heart attack, his family informed the critical illness insurance company and paid a lump-sum amount to deal with the medical expenses.

 The critical illness insurance took care of medical expenses incurred on the treatment of Neeraj and also paid an amount that helped in dealing with the loss of income.